pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit introduce-current-row-counters >}}

-These both start at zero:
+These both start at zero when playing a life:

 {{< commit init-row-counters-at-start >}}